 7. What do credit unions look at when applying for a car loan?

 The key deciding factor in you getting your car loan is your ability to repay.
-So, your credit union loan officer may ask for some financial information.
-The information you need to supply may vary slightly from one credit union to another, as each one is independent and sets their own terms and conditions.
+So, your credit union will ask for some financial information.
 The best thing to do is pop a quick enquiry to your local credit union and they’ll be back to you with the full information.